Bsavram/homework/final/Finished_work.md

 Title: Printing on the Road
 Description: Incorporating 3D printers into common areas such as construction sites and city streets.
 Maintaining these areas and providing efficient handling of city structures.

-Here you describe the relationship between the image of the final work and your project more generally.
-As well as why you chose to document your final project in this way.

 I decided to make a small model of my design and idea using 3d printers.
 The model represents a two way street with the common design elements around and in it such as plants, cars, turns and a bus stop.
 The road has some slight problems and if you examine it closely you are able to see a few potholes in the street.
 This can be related to our own city and its many car damaging holes.